Zohair-coder/whats-in-your-fridge/README.md

 CI 102/103 project to create a website to let users input ingredients they have, and will generate a list of recipes containing only the ingredients they currently have.

 To run the app, make sure you have [node](https://nodejs.org/en/) installed.

-Run `npm install` to install the dependencies and then `node app.js`.
-You should be able to go to your browser at `localhost:3000` to access the website.
+Go into the api directory and run `npm i`.
+Then go into the client directory and run `npm i`.

+Once the dependencies are installed, we can run the app.

+Go into the api directory and run `npm start`.
+Launch a new terminal and go into the client directory and run `npm start`.

+The app should now be running on `localhost:3000`.